tanmay-joshi-official/Color-the-Boxes/README.md

 ## 🚀 Features
 - Random RGB colors applied to each box
 - Both background and text colors change
-- Simple and clean UI
 - Pure HTML, CSS, and JavaScript

 ---